cramjaco/HPLOH_Crash/README.md

 Package managment is provided by the `renv` library, which should install software automatically when you first load R in this directory.
 However, if that doesn't happen, you may need to install renv and then run `renv::restore()`

 The script generates some text files that tells which files are which and are usefull in some of the other functions.
-It also allows one to run several different .R files
+It uses bash code blocks to run some scripts from the command line, including R scripts.

+Finally one can run `SecondaryProcessingAndAnalysis.Rmd`
+This re-generates the figure from the manuscript, and all analyses cited therein.